JavaScript Remainder Operator

 }Code language: JavaScript (javascript)

-Or using an arrow function in ES6:
+Alternatively, you can use an arrow function in ES6:

 const isOdd = (num) => num % 2;Code language: JavaScript (javascript)